Skip to main content

 • Every random passerby is living a life as vivid and complex as your own and they may be fighting a battle you know nothing about.

-• Everyone you will ever meet knows something you don't.
-How we perceive someone's intelligence is more a reflection of our own intellectual values, rather than the true amount, depth, or originality of insight they can offer.
-In essence, when someone is labeled as "dumb", it doesn't mean they lack intelligence - it's just that the ways in which they're smart is overlooked or undervalued.
-In this way, we should all strive to be more epistemically humble.
+• Everyone you will ever meet knows something you don't, and every person is both an idiot and an expert - brilliant in some domains, ignorant in many others.
+How we perceive a person or group's intelligence is more a reflection of our own intellectual values and our ability (or willingness) to understand others, rather than the actual amount, depth, relevance, or usefulness of insights the other party can offer.
+When someone is labeled as "dumb," it rarely means they lack intelligence altogether - it just means the ways in which they are intelligent are overlooked, misunderstood, or undervalued.
+With this in mind, we should all strive to be more epistemically humble, acknowledging that our knowledge is always partial, and that valuable insight can come from the most unexpected places.

 • Your emotions are a feature, not a bug.
 Even the unpleasant ones have a purpose.